tum-esi/SEEMQTT/README.md

 </details>

 ### 1.5.
 Using pre-compiled GMP and PBC libraries
-User can find a pre-compiled version of both libraries in the folder: **ESP32/esp32_crosscompile** \
-To use these libraries, you must:
+User can find a pre-compiled version of both libraries in the folder[ESP32/esp32_crosscompile](ESP32/esp32_crosscompile) To use these libraries, you must:
 <details>
 <summary> click for details </summary>